Encore: Originally published Dec 6, 2018. Updated March 14, 2021

 - Prankster nonsense

-In our experience with our clients, flagging is almost always ineffective.
+In our experience with our clients, flagging almost never works.
 This is likely due to the fact that the review isn’t obviously illegitimate at a glance.
 For example, it's impossible for whoever is reviewing the flag to know if someone is a former employee or a competitor.
 Keep in mind that the “reviewer” is, in fact, likely just an automated algorithm and context clues don’t get picked up on.

 On our recent download for the Best of the Best Google Review Responses, we already showed a few great examples of how you can respond to a review intended for a different practice.
 Usually, this occurs because of a similar sounding name and is completely accidental on the part of the poster.
 Sometimes this can happen in bizarre ways, such as the poster living three states away and intending to post a review on a practice equally distant from yours.